 - I was happy to be able to understand everyone again.

 - I missed stores like Marshalls, HomeGoods, Home Depot, and Costco!
-These are stores that you can’t find in Slovenia and I missed them a lot!
+You can’t find these stores in Slovenia; I missed them a lot!

-- I like the being able to work again!
+- I like being able to work again!

-- It’s a lot easier here to shop for food when you can read all the labels!
+- It’s easier here to shop for food when you can read all the labels!

 - I missed American cleaning products.

-We are all so happy to be back in The United States, however, we are all looking forward to starting our next adventure in Europe!
-(We should know around Christmas time this year where we are heading!)
+We are all so happy to be back in The United States; however, we are all looking forward to starting our next adventure in Europe!
+(We should know where we are heading around Christmas this year!)